Title: On the Verge (Prelude to an Admission of Love)

 He clears his throat.
 Starts another verse.
 “It’s a yum-yummy world made for sweethearts, take a walk with your favorite g—”

-Tears fill his eyes.
+Tears swamp his eyes.
 He swallows past a lump.
 What would he be if not for her?
 What will he become if he loses her now?

 Incrementally, he closes the distance to the Sno-Cat until it’s only yards away.